Why should you be a Pennsylvania Farm Bureau member?

 Pennsylvania Farm Bureau offers its members special group pricing on many products and services.
 Individual counties may offer additional benefits.
 Check for more information in your county newsletter.

 Farm Bureau is organized from the grassroots up.

-Pennsylvania’s 57 county Farm Bureaus are the foundation of our organization.
+Pennsylvania’s 57 County Farm Bureaus are the foundation of our organization.
 They lead efforts to advocate for agriculture on the local level, serve their communities and help the public learn about agriculture.
 County Farm Bureaus play a crucial role in determining what issues Farm Bureau will stand for or against.
 Policy positions are first voted upon by members at county Farm Bureau annual meetings before going on to be considered by delegates from across the state at the Pennsylvania Farm Bureau annual meeting.